vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/03-how-does-fastendpoints-help.md

 It becomes an either-or choice, and we're also not polluting our thoughts with when and where to put DTOs and how we're mapping to and from them.

-Now, of course, there is a very real concern that with a typical controller setup, or even Minimal API, that we have a bunch of routes grouped together in a single class or file.
+Now of course, there is a very real concern that with a typical controller setup, or even Minimal API, that we have a bunch of routes grouped together in a single class or file.

 And sure, this is going to get super messy, right?
 All that code in one place?
 -->